snissn/back-goes-backwards/outline.md

 #### **Conclusion**

 - **Achieving the Desired State**
-  - Reiterate that bilateral symmetric engagement of yang meridians leads to optimal spinal elongation and health.
+  - Reiterate that bilateral symmetric engagement of Yang meridians leads to optimal spinal elongation and health.
   - Emphasize that this balanced state is the goal for physical and energetic well-being.
 - **Encouragement for Practitioners**
   - Inspire readers to incorporate these principles into their practice and daily life.
-  - Highlight the transformative potential of achieving bilateral yang engagement.
+  - Highlight the transformative potential of achieving bilateral Yang engagement.